 A Northern California Roadtrip: San Fransico, Yosemite & Lake Tahoe

-What better way to kick off 4 months of travel with a classic Northern California Road Trip?
+What better way to kick off 4 months of travel than with a classic Northern Californian Road Trip?

 We stopped by the states en route to Europe to break up the huge flight journey and to explore some places that have been on our bucket list of years (YOSEMITE, AHHH SO EPIC!).
 Jucy rentals kindly gifted us a van to take away which was absolutely perfect for a 6 day roadtrip and we had one of the most incredible and memorable weeks of our lives.

 It was short and jam packed, but it’s possible to fit San Fran, Yosemite & Lake Tahoe all into 6 days if you’re on a time and money budget like we are, we always love travelling like this because you get to see more, but also have a taste test of places you might want to visit again later in life.

 Here are all of our tips for a 6 day long Northern California Roadtrip!

 When you come through arrivals, go up the escalator to the level above and call an uber from the dedicated ‘ride app pickup’ spot.
 An uber into the city can cost $25-$35 USD depending on traffic.

 Uber is the easiest/quickest way to get around SF.

 It’s WINDY.
 Always take a jacket and a pair of jeans, even in the summer!